wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-British schooner Dominica; of 14 guns, cap' tured by the privateer Decatur, of 7 guns —
-XJ.
-8. brig Argus captured by the Pelican — capture of the Boxer by the U* S. brig En- terprise,
+British schooner Dominica; of 14 guns, cap' tured by the privateer Decatur, of 7 guns--XJ.
+8. brig Argus captured by the Pelican--capture of the Boxer by the U* S. brig En- terprise,